benjamincrozat/content/posts/laravel-interview-questions.md

 Depending on the job offer, there may be hundreds of other developers who applied.
 But don't be discouraged if you don't get it.
 Apply to as many as possible.

+Also, know that **you can ask any questions you might have in the comments section below**.
+That will greatly help other developers who are passing by!

 ## Understand why a company needs you, the developer; This will greatly help during the interview.

 A company needs you because they want to keep their product evolving or work on new client projects.